 microsecond precise timing within a network require a capable clock source.

-required in high frequency trading, industrial automation, mobile phone network basestation synchronisation, mulitcamera synchronisation, synchroinisation of measurements and control instruments in experiements
+Required in high frequency trading, industrial automation, mobile phone network basestation synchronisation, mulitcamera synchronisation, synchronisation of measurements and control instruments in experiments.

 Low cost software defined WIFI receiver for 2,4 GHz frequency digitizing 80 MHz bandwidth.
 A ARTIX7 FPGA is used to do the decoding layer 1 to layer 4 of the WIFI protocol for inspection.